 The Counseling Center provides mental health services to students and is staffed by licensed and experienced professionals skilled in handling a variety of presenting concerns.
 Services are designed to assist students in resolving issues that interfere with their ability to successfully navigate the Mines journey.
 Services are confidential, voluntary and covered by student fees.
-In addition to personal counseling, staff is available for consultation, outreach and programming for the Mines campus community.
+In addition to personal counseling, staff can provide consultation, outreach and programming for the Mines campus community.

-We offer individual counseling to students who want to meet one-on-one with a therapist.
+Individual, short-term professional counseling can help students identify and resolve personal challenges that get in the way of emotional health and wellbeing.
 Our approach to counseling focuses on the developmental needs and challenges of our diverse student population.
 Counseling sessions address ways students can learn to cultivate healthy lifestyles, make good choices, develop effective communication/relationship building skills, and minimize high-risk behaviors.
 Therapy addresses problems that may interfere with a student’s ability to meet daily demands.
-Individual, short-term professional counseling can help students identify and resolve personal, academic and/or career challenges.

 Programs, Presentations and Outreach

 Counselors provide education, presentations and workshops by request for various campus organizations or groups.
-Faculty, staff or student representatives may request a program by submitting a Counseling Center Wellness Program or Workshop Request Form.
+Faculty, staff or student representatives may request a program by submitting a Program Request Form.
 We are happy to discuss your program needs with you in detail or make suggestions based on your specific situation.
 Requests must be made at least two weeks prior to the program date.

 Student Wellness Center